Subamprasad/Churn-Guard/README.md

 - **Metric**: prioritized **Recall** (Cost of False Negative > Cost of False Positive).
 - **Guardrails**: Integrated monitoring for feature drift.

-For a detailed explanation of the thought process, see `subam.md`.